hardenedlinux/STIG-4-Debian/README.md

 ##### About

-This scrpit is use check DISA STIG(Security Technical Implementation Guides) for Debian 9 Porting from DISA RHEL 7 STIG V1 R1
+This script is used to check DISA STIG(Security Technical Implementation Guides) for Debian 9 Porting from DISA RHEL 7 STIG V1 R1
 Benchmark Date: 27 Feb 2017